SerialEM Note: Make All LMM Maps Automatically

 1. Dock the cassette.
 After temperature in the autoloader recovers, do Inventory.

 2. Setup image condition.
 I do it inside or SerialEM Low-Dose mode.
 I use Search area for the job.
-On our Krios with GIF/K2, I set mag for Search as 220X (I cannot go lower as wish, because some hardware piece in lower portion of column will start to cut into image.).
+On our Krios with GIF/K2, I set mag for Search as 220X (I cannot go lower as wish, because some hardware piece in lower portion of column will start to cut into image, unless with very large IS offset for LD_Search).

 3. Setup proper exposure and binning for Search parameter from camera control panel.
 I usually use binning 2, exposure 1 seconds, and in Linear mode (mP mode, Spotsize 8).